Georges Lemaître: Views on relation between science and faith

+Initially, Lemaître supported concordism.
+In 1917, he attempted to prove the creation story of Genesis 1, specifically the idea of ex nihilo nihil fit (out of nothing, nothing comes).
+He reasoned:It is impossible for any body to subsist without emanating light, as all bodies at a certain temperature emit radiation of all wavelengths (theory of black bodies).
+In a physical sense, absolute darkness is nothingness.… Before the Fiat lux, there was absolutely no light and therefore absolutely nothing existed.Eventually, he abandoned his studies on light, and focused instead on studying relativity.

-Lemaître viewed his work as a scientist as neither supporting nor contradicting any truths of the Catholic faith, and he was strongly opposed to making any arguments that mixed science with religion, although he held that the two were not in conflict.
-He was always anxious that his work on cosmology should be judged on purely scientific criteria.
+After rejecting concordism, Lemaître viewed his work as a scientist as neither supporting nor contradicting any truths of the Catholic faith, and he was strongly opposed to making any arguments that mixed science with religion, although he held that the two were not in conflict.
+In a 1933 New York Times article, he asserted, "There is no conflict between religion and science to reconcile."
+He was always anxious that his work on cosmology should be judged on purely scientific criteria; he feared that combining the two (concordism) would both hinder scientific acceptance and misrepresent the faith.

 In 1951, Pope Pius XII gave an address to the Pontifical Academy of Sciences, with Lemaître in the audience, in which he drew a parallel between the new Big Bang cosmology and the Christian doctrine of creatio ex nihilo:

 Indeed, it seems that the science of today, by going back in one leap millions of centuries, has succeeded in being a witness to that primordial Fiat Lux, when, out of nothing, there burst forth with matter a sea of light and radiation [...
 Thus modern science has confirmed] with the concreteness of physical proofs the contingency of the universe and the well-founded deduction that about that time the cosmos issued from the hand of the Creator.

 Lemaître was reportedly horrified by that intervention and was later able, with the assistance of Father Daniel O'Connell, the director of the Vatican Observatory, to convince the Pope not make any further public statements on religious or philosophical interpretations of matters concerning physical cosmology.